MattHondrakis/TidyTuesday/10-4-22/Product.md

 ![](Product_files/figure-gfm/unnamed-chunk-12-1.png)<!-- -->

 The top 4 *makers* suspiciously have the same exact median upvote.
-This may be due to the fact that many *makers* were paired together.
+This may be due to the fact that many *makers* were grouped together on the same product.

 ``` r
 product_makers %>%